 Office reviews are typically limited by the data presented in final value reports.
-These reports summarize the pertinent data of each property as well as comparing the previous values (two-year value history) to the proposed value conclusions of the various approaches to value.
+These reports summarize the pertinent data of each property as well as comparing the previous values (two year value history) to the proposed value conclusions of the various approaches to value.
 These reports show proposed percentage value changes, income model attributes or overrides, economic factor (cost overrides) and special factors affecting the property valuation such as new construction status, prior year litigation and a three years sales history (USPAP property history requirement for non-residential property).

 The appraiser may review methodology for appropriateness to ascertain that it was completed in accordance with USPAP or more stringent statutory and CAD policies.
-Previous values resulting from protest hearings are reviewed to determine if the value remains appropriate for the current year based on market conditions.
+Previous values resulting from protest hearings are individually reviewed to determine if the value remains appropriate for the current year based on market conditions.
 Each appraiser's review is limited to properties in their area of responsibility by property type (improved) or geographic area (commercial vacant land).

 Once the appraiser is satisfied with the level and uniformity of value for each commercial property within their area of responsibility, the estimates of value go to noticing.
 Each parcel is subjected to the value parameters appropriate for its use type.
 If one of the parcel's component values, land value, improvement value or total value exceeds the permissible change in value range it fails the value edits.
 In this case, the parcel does not shift to noticing, but it is placed on a rework list.
-Value edits and rework lists enable an individual parcel review of value anomalies before the estimate of value is released for noticing.
+Therefore, although the value estimates are determined in a computerized mass appraisal environment, value edits and rework lists enable an individual parcel review of value anomalies before the estimate of value is released for noticing.

 The appraisers utilize desktop applications such as MS ACCESS and EXCEL programs to evaluate subsets of data by economic area or a specific and unique data item.
-Customization allows for analysis based on building class and age.
+On the desktop, this may be customized and performed by building class and age basis.